- The XML request

 - Web Services versus Platform Services

-Once integrated, your application can create, update, read, or delete standard or custom objects in an Intacct company (or tenant).
-Your application interacts with the system through the Web Services gateway using one of the Intacct SDKs or using the underlying XML API framework directly.
+Once integrated, your application can create, update, read, or delete standard or custom objects in a Sage Intacct company (or tenant).
+Your application interacts with the system through the Web Services gateway using one of the Sage Intacct SDKs or using the underlying XML API framework directly.

 The rest of this topic highlights basic concepts of Web Services.
 Some of the material about working with XML APIs directly is not as relevant when working with the SDKs, but it’s still important to understand the underlying concepts.

-To summarize, the following are required for Web Services access to an Intacct company:
+To summarize, the following are required for Web Services access to an Sage Intacct company:

 - Web Services sender ID and password

-- Web Services subscription enabled in the Intacct company
+- Web Services subscription enabled in the Sage Intacct company

-- User account for the Intacct company (can be Web Services-only)
+- User account for the Sage Intacct company (can be Web Services-only)